chgibb/PHATDocs/docs/docs/stableChangeLog.md

 * Fixed desync in alignment progress and QC report generation in new windows
 * Allow importing of SAM files produced externally
 * Allow linking imported SAM files to inputted reference sequences for visualizations
-* Prototype process manager available from the "View" menu in all windows
+* Prototype process manager available by pressing Ctrl+1 in any window
 * Startup and RAM improvements
 * Added indentation and formatting to all operation logs, making them more readable
 * Disable interactivity for large figures( >= 50 contigs or 1,000,000 BP)